 International Development Cooperation

-The 2012 Development Cooperation Forum (DCF) was held on Thursday, 5 July and Friday, 6 July 2012 at United Nations Headquarters in New York.
-Preparations are ongoing.
+The 2014 Development Cooperation Forum (DCF) took place on Thursday, 10 July and Friday, 11 July 2014 at United Nations Headquarters in New York.
 Read more.

 Thematic focus areas: